Figure skate: Blades

 Ice dancers' and synchronized skaters' blades are about an inch shorter in the rear than those used by skaters in other disciplines, to accommodate the intricate footwork and close partnering in dance.
 They also possess a smaller pick near the bottom to allow for better edge-work and less focus on jumping.

 Skating, when the "physics of steel blades traveling across ice" is exploited, provides for human movement impossible in other media.
 For example, the minimal friction required between the narrow steel blade and the ice that melts beneath it allows a skater to glide across an ice rink.
 As a result of this lack of friction, the skater's body is "simultaneously motionless with respect to itself and in motion with respect to its surroundings and to a fixed visual point of view".
-The lack of friction also allows a skater to spin continuously in place faster and for a longer time than on any other media and surface by allowing for both linear and sustained rotational motion, which presents "a constantly changing three-dimenstional picture to a fixed observer" of the skater, who does this by either moving their body parts around the spinning center or by holding a single position.
+The lack of friction also allows a skater to spin continuously in place faster and for a longer time than on any other media and surface by allowing for both linear and sustained rotational motion, which presents "a constantly changing three-dimensional picture to a fixed observer" of the skater, who does this by either moving their body parts around the spinning center or by holding a single position.
 The skater can also jump higher and further, as well as stay in the air longer, than with any other media and surface.
 As writer Ellyn Kestnbaum states, "The use of special dance floors and shoes or equipment and media such as bodies of water, skis, trapezes and trampolines can also enable people to achieve many of these effects, but none allows for combining them with quite the fluidity of ice skating".
+Figure skating blades used in competition, according to the International Skating Union (ISU), the organization that oversees the sport, must be sharpened to "produce a flat to concave cross section without change to the width of the blade as measured between the two edges ", although a slight narrowing or tapering of the blade's cross section is allowed.